 2 Conscientious objection

-Duration of full civilian service is 15 months according to the decision by the Minister of Defence taken in 20117.
-There are different categories of reduced alternative civilian service.
+Duration of full civilian service is 15 months according to the decision by the Deputy Ministers of National Defence and Finance published in October 2019, which annulled a decision for 12 months published in June 2019 and reinstated the duration established in 20117.
+There are different categories of reduced alternative civilian service for reasons of family status:

 Law 3883/2010, article 78γ amended Article 59 paragraph 3(a) of Law 3421/2005, to refer to “those who have served in arms for whatever length of time in the Greek or foreign armed forces or in the security forces after adopting the beliefs that prevent them from performing military service for reasons of conscience”.
 This has in practice granted the possibility for recognition particularly to a number of persons who became Jehovah's Witnesses after returning to Greece, having done military service elsewhere, but also to others who became conscientious objectors between performing their military service and first being called up for reserve service.9Explicit provisions for exemption of reservists who have become conscientious objectors in the meantime have been also provided.10